 In a woodworking shop, precise measurements, straight lines, and accurate angles can make or break a project.
 The list of tools a person can use for measuring, marking, and creating angles is long.
-But one versatile tool that can handle measurements, straight lines, and angles is the combination square.
+But the combination square is one versatile tool that can handle measurements, straight lines, and angles.

 What is a combination square?

-The basic combination square is a tool that looks like a metal ruler and a speed square had a baby.
-It is made of two major components, a blade and a handle.
+A basic combination square is a tool that looks like a metal ruler, and a speed square had a baby.
+It comprises two major components: a blade and a handle.

 The blade is a flat ruler with a channel running down the center of one side.

 The handle consists of a few parts.
-But the most important are the two surfaces for placing the combination square, which are the shoulder and the anvil.
+But the most important are the two surfaces for placing the combination square: the shoulder and the anvil.

 The shoulder places the square at a 45-degree angle to the material and is used for marking miters.

 The anvil is used for aligning the square at a 90-degree angle to materials.